Skip to main content

 • Map the network and identify connected devices.

-During this phase, testers identify weaknesses in the system's defenses.
-This step is essential to find entry points and test if these vulnerabilities can be used to gain unauthorized access or extract sensitive data.
+During this phase, testers finds entry points and test if the vulnerabilities can be used to gain unauthorized access or extract sensitive data.

 • Scan for known vulnerabilities and weaknesses.